Nixon Peabody LLP

 Aug 15, 2019

-By Mark Knights, Robert Fisher and Scott Seitz
+By Mark Knights and Robert Fisher

 The Foreign Corrupt Practices Act’s anti-bribery provisions are broad, encompassing a variety of different prohibitions.
 A recent appellate decision affirms that prosecutors, in charging violations of those provisions, do not face the limitations that apply to domestic public-sector bribery.